oscovida/oscovida/README.md

 - an exploration of the data on infection and deaths related to the Coronavirus outbreak early 2020
 - maybe this opens up the data and situation to more people (citizen science?)
+- I find it useful to put statements in the press into the context of actual (reported) numbers
 - disclaimer: this is not done by epidemiology experts, [don't trust anything here](https://github.com/fangohr/coronavirus-2020/blob/master/LICENSE)
 - contributions welcome
 - The "predictions" below are based on a very simple model of growth, where we